g-a-h/bash/README.md

 # bash-tools

-repository of miscellaneous bash scripts
+a repository of miscellaneous bash scripts